 - Their reports are used externally – by people outside the company, such as shareholders and potential investors.

-Financial accounting is very much about process – each company has its own processes and software for keeping the accounts accurate.
+Financial accounting is very much about the process – each company has its own processes and software for keeping the accounts accurate.
 In larger companies, this is like a production line, with many people contributing.
 In smaller companies, a financial accountant might have a lot of say in streamlining and improving the company’s accounting processes.

 You’ll enjoy it if you’re organised, meticulous, and love keeping things neat and perfect.
+Learn 10 key skills you need to become a good accountant.

 In some ways, management accounting is similar to financial accounting – it’s about tracking the company’s financial position and making reports.
 However, where financial accountants provide reports to be used externally, management accountants create reports to be used internally.